 4. Utilize course assessment results, to integrate course student learning outcomes assessment into program and institutional student learning assessment and use the results of that assessment to make needed modifications to improve student progress and accomplishment of those outcomes and communicate the results college-wide.
 (II.A.1.c.
 II.A.2.a. & II.A.2.b.)
-Instructional faculty are aligning course level student learning outcome assessment with program and institutional student learning outcome assessment beginning Fall 2008.
+Initiated Instructional faculty are aligning course level student learning outcome assessment with program and institutional student learning outcome assessment beginning Fall 2008.
 Assessment of program and course level student learning outcomes included within Natural Science/Mathematics IPR accepted May 27, 2010.
 Administration of Justice/Correctional Science IPR - 2010 including discussion of SLO Assessment results accepted by Consultation Council October 21, 2010.
 Business IPR - 2010 including discussion of SLO Assessment results accepted by Consultation Council October 21, 2010.
-Recommendations from Natural Science/Mathematics, AJ/CORS, Business IPRs and Food Services NIPR forwarded to planning committees October 26, 2010.
-5. Implement and modify as appropriate the three-year scheduling plan and two-year advising plans for all programs to improve sequencing and time to completion for students.
+Child Development, Physical Education, Vocational Nursing IPRs accepted by Consultation Council December 2, 2010.
+Agriculture, IPR and Distance Education NIPR accepted by Consultation Council December 16, 2010.
+Recommendations from Natural Science/Mathematics, AJ/CORS, Agriculture, Business, Child Development, Physical Education, and Vocational Nursing IPRs and Distance Education NIPR forwarded to planning committees January 22, 2011.
+Completed scheduling plan and two-year advising plans for all programs to improve sequencing and time to completion for students.
 (II.A.2.c.)
-Completed Annual update during fall of each year to reflect Curriculum/Academic Standards Committee actions of the previous year Three-year scheduling plan and two-year advising plans updated Fall 2008, Fall 2009 and Fall 2010 Two-year advising plans found on the college website 6.
+Annual update during fall of each year to reflect Curriculum/Academic Standards Committee actions of the previous year Three-year scheduling plan and two-year advising plans updated Fall 2008, Fall 2009 and Fall 2010 Two-year advising plans found on the college website 6.
 Provide faculty and staff development training in delivery modes, learning styles and diversity, revitalize the interactive television/teleconference classroom, and expand online offerings.
 (II.A.2.d.)
 Initiated Additional online courses in development expected for the Spring 2009 class schedule Academic Senate initiated Faculty Roundtables Fall 2008 (topics Correspondence and Online Instruction) 7.
 Analyze the effectiveness of the Mathematics departmental course final examination(s) in measuring student learning and implement any appropriate changes.
 (II.A.2.g.)
 Completed The mathematics instructors analyzed the departmental final examination for Elementary Algebra (only course with a departmental final) and determined that the final was not sufficient for the rigor of the course.
 The departmental final has been discontinued pending the rewrite.